xxthegonzxx/cascade/README.md

 ## Notes

-- Please do not fork or submit a PR to this repo
 - Please document your thought-processes and use well-written git commit messages to show your progress
 - Feel free to change the python application and its requirements in any way you see fit
 - We are purposefully not being overly prescriptive in this assignment, as we want you to think creatively about the solution